alexisquintuna/Genere2.0/README.md

 ## Description
 This is a work in progress, updating Genere Natus website and implementing react.
-Genere Natus is a club promoting underground street racing but in a safely manner.
+Genere Natus is a car club founded by members from all over the world, promoting underground street racing but in a safely manner.
 [Click here](https://genere-natus.vercel.app/) for first version live site.
+[Click here] (https://generenatus2-0.vercel.app/) for the new version (work in progress).

 ## Prerequisites
 This was built with the help of